 So what’s the way forward?
 At Scholastica, we’re taking a different approach to single-source production with our digital-first production service that does all the heavy lifting for journals — no XML templates or tools required.

 This blog post highlights how our digital-first production service helps journals save time and costs by cutting manuscript formatting steps and combining automation with human quality assurance.

 All journals want their articles to be consistently formatted, from font type to overall layout.
 Having a house formatting style can help establish a journal’s identity and result in professional-quality articles.
 But doing so can also create extra steps in a journal’s workflow that delay production.
 Using PDF templates or WYSIWYG XML text editing systems might result in more consistent article formatting – but it can also mean more work.

-Since we don’t require authors or editors to adhere to stringent formatting guidelines, we’re able to produce beautiful, consistent articles with zero additional labor-intensive steps for journals.
-Our production service can fit right into your existing journal workflows – whatever they look like.
+Since we don’t require authors or editors to adhere to stringent formatting guidelines, we’re able to produce beautiful PDFs and consistent HTML and XML article files without any labor-intensive steps for journals.
+Our production service can fit right into your existing workflows – whatever they look like.

 To help make your article production process as efficient as possible, we do provide some loose recommendations for author guidelines.
 We send all new production service customers an annotated sample article Docx file with a simple submission checklist they can share with authors.
 These include submission recommendations that can make the turnaround time for article production even faster — though none are required to use our production service.

 Along the way, we also provide hands-on customer support throughout every stage of the production process.
 We work with editors to help them fit our single-source production service into their existing workflows.
 Our goal is to make journal production as easy and fast as possible for journals.